 - Design a unique and inspiring space

 Traditional library design can be a beautiful thing.
 If you are hankering after a bespoke library with period details and carefully designed joinery to fit in with your Georgian townhouse or listed Jacobean country mansion – fantastic!
-Contact a traditional cabinet maker with the experience and technical know-how to make your dream library come true without delay.
+Contact a traditional cabinet maker, and maybe even a period plasterer like ovololondon.co.uk, with the experience and technical know-how to make your dream library come true without delay.

 On the other hand, you may prefer to combine classic library features with contemporary design, bright décor and uplifting colours.
 Or you may wish to experiment with funky alternative bookshelving solutions, innovative materials and modernist architecture.
 Don’t be held back by convention: it’s your library, and only you know what inspires you.